IanLuan/IanLuan/README.md

 # Ian Luan

-Frontend engineer with a degree in Computer Science from the Federal University of Sergipe.
-Currently working on Loomi.
-Previously, I led frontend development for healthcare applications that impact millions of users.
-My work focuses on performance, accessibility, and scalability, leveraging modern technologies such as React, Next.js, Vue, and TypeScript.
+Software engineer with a degree in Computer Science from the Federal University of Sergipe.
+Currently working at Loomi.
+Previously, I led frontend development for healthcare applications used by millions of people.
+I focus on architecture, performance, and scalability, leveraging modern technologies and patterns such as React/Next.js, Node.js, TypeScript, and microfrontends.

 📧 ianluan13@gmail.com